+Red Pepper is rooted in national and international movements for radical social and environmental change.
 A typical Red Pepper article offers background and context to political issues, challenges dominant intellectual/political thinking or mainstream media framings, addresses important issues that haven’t been covered elsewhere, or provokes debate on pressing topics for the left.

 We are always looking for new writers and ideas.
 Our contributors include unpublished writers, frontline activists, academics, campaigners and experienced journalists.

-We are unable to reply to each writer individually.
-If you do not hear from us in a week please assume that the editors have decided not to pursue your proposal this time.
+We are unable to reply to every submision.
+If you do not hear from us within a week, please assume that the editors have decided not to pursue your proposal this time.
 That does not mean that we don’t want to publish an article from you in the future.